mdhelomme/MDEF/docs/term3/17-DistributedDesign.md

 ***Learning Skills:***

-This session my group focused on the value of creativity.
+This session my group focused on the value of curiosity.
 Nonethless I was able to learn a lot from every presentation, as well as from my group's collaborative brainstorming.

 Collaboration:
 - "Capacity for collaboration" - is it meaningful collaboration?